colingalbraith/HeatEquation/README.md

 # Heat Equation Simulation with Neumann Boundary Conditions

-This repository contains a simulation of the heat equation in both 1D and 2D with Neumann boundary conditions and a constant heat source term.
-This program allows users to explore how heat propagates through a medium while applying a constant forcing term at the center of the domain.
+This simulation models heat conduction through a medium using the **heat equation** with Neumann boundary conditions.
 Below are some simulation examples with varying constant forcing terms in different locations and boundary conditions:

 https://github.com/colingalbraith/HeatEquation/assets/146497900/81bd469e-12fa-4669-899f-43c6793b1abb